vitaliy-sharandin/psychotherapy-model/README.md

 # Psychotherapy Llama model
 ## Prerequisites
 - Python 3.12 or higher
-- UV installed
+- UV package manager
 - Docker
+- Azure CLI

+## Data version management
+DVC data maangement is automatically installed, so you can version control your data.
+- There is an option for data version management through DVC
+- Once data is checked out, then in `.\src\fine-tuning\psy_ai_huggingface_model_registry_demo.ipynb` change the typical huggingface data loading to local one.

 ## Fine-tune
-1. Run the command `uv run src/fine-tuning/psy_model_fine_tuning.py`.
+1. Run the command `uv run jupyter nbconvert --to notebook --execute .\src\fine-tuning\psy_ai_huggingface_model_registry_demo.ipynb`
 1. Built model will appear in `src/fine-tuning/target` folder.

 ### (Optional) Prepare GGUF distribution files